 NO HIDDEN CHARGES

-This most economical and coincidentally-friendly solution to form a limited liability partnership for the UK entrepreneurs.
+This most economical and coincidentally-friendly solution to form a limited liability partnership for sole traders.
 You need to have two members and registered address to comply with this option.

 We included the following services into this package: